metamn/react/content/blog/design-systems/index.md

 I'm a developer who designs.
 An ideal pair designer.

 In 2015 I've rolled out my portfolio powered by a living styleguide.
 There were no design systems at that time &mdash; by the term coined.
-The rest is still the same.
+The rest was/is still the same.

 Since then I'm working in this novel domain.
 I produce unique looking websites and apps for progressive brands and I need a handcrafted, tailor made, built-from-scratch, completely customizable design system for that.

 The investment is considerable.

-During the process I've analyzed tens of other design systems; wrote articles; a mini-book / technical guide; learnt other languages and stacks to better understand the current theory and best practices; done four complete iterations on the code base; employed the result in a couple of real-life applications.
+I've analyzed tens of other design systems; wrote articles; a mini-book / technical guide; learnt other languages and stacks to better understand the current theory and best practices; done four complete iterations on the code base; employed the result in a couple of real-life applications.

-In short, this custom made design system / component library combo, today offers:
+But today, in short, this custom made design system / component library offers:

 1. **Wireframing** &mdash; To sketch up the requirement specifications and get immediate feedback.
 2. **Mockuping** &mdash; To show real-life-like components, helping to finalize the information architecture and data structure.